Mixed-Orientation Marriage: Pathways to Success

 Many people can have meaningful relationships with each other while not identifying the relationship in romantic or love terms.
 Over the years there is a better understanding of the complexity of our relationships and the poly umbrella has become much more inclusive.
 There is a general consensus that our identities are ours to define, and many people have broadened what it means to them to be part of the poly community.
 To me, to be poly is to recognize that we can have more than one kind or relationship with more than one other person openly, honestly and with integrity.
 Noted author on open relationships Triston Tarinimo says “ Polyamorous relationships may encompass friendship, companionship, support, camaraderie, love,intimacy,connection, commitment. “ She goes on to say “ All that said having an active sex life with more than one person isn't a bad thing” (Taormino 2008).
 If a poly relationship can encompass friendship and a poly relationship can include sex than it seems to me that if our friends feel like they are in a poly relationship than it is one.

-Bill is a happily married poly person who has had the same friend with benefits for 15 years.
+Bill is a happily married poly person who has had Jack as his same friend with benefits for 15 years.
 They are dear friends but not in love.
 To me this looks like the perfect example of hierarchical poly relationship.
-Basically Sally enjoys a sexually monogamous relationship with her poly husband Bill.
-Bill’s friend Jack is happily married to his monogamous wife Jane.
+Basically Sally enjoys a sexually monogamous relationship with her bisexual poly husband Bill.
+Bill’s bisexual friend Jack is happily married to his monogamous wife Jane.
 What makes this a wonderful poly relationship is everyone knows about and accepts everyone else's role.
-If Sally,Bill, Jack and Jane do not have any other relationships you might also see this described as a CLR or a closed loop relationship.
+Sally,Bill, Jack and Jane do not have any other relationships so this is an example of a CLR or a closed loop relationship.
 The theory behind a closed loop relationship is that by limiting the sexual contact to one’s spouse and their friend who is also limiting their contact to their spouse it is safer than random hookups.
 A closed loop relationship requires a great deal of trust in the behavior of others in the loop.
 In a poly relationship this arrangement could be closed but it could also just be part of a more complex relationship arrangement.

 Some use the emotional connections as a defining characteristic of their relationship instead of romantic.
 In this example Sally also has an intimate platonic relationship with another friend Mary who is also intimate platonic friends with Sally’s husband Bill .
 Sally Bill and Mary have what is known as a "kitchen table poly" relationship.